foxwallet/hc.foxwallet.com/docs/create-wallet.md

 At this point, your wallet has been created, and you can choose to back up the seed phase immediately or later.

-If you choose to back up the seed phase immediately, after recording the seed phase, click “Confirm back up” to the verification session.
+If you choose to back up the seed phase immediately, noting down your seed phases, and click “Confirm back up” to the verification session.

 Enter the 12 seed phase in the verification box according the sequence you have backed up, and click “Next” to complete the backup.